Annapolis (2006 film): Plot

-During an after-hours match with Burton, Huard swallows his pride and admits he needs help training; enlisting Ali and Burton for physical training, and Nance to gain enough weight to be in Cole's weight class.
+During an after-hours match with Burton, Huard swallows his pride and admits he needs help training, enlisting Ali and Burton for physical training, and Nance to gain enough weight to be in Cole's weight class.
 In his match with Loo, he endures some taunting and returns with a single-punch knockout, earning him Loo's respect and support.
 Huard also begins to excel in his classes, gaining respect with the rest of his class when he proves capable of performing academically.
 During the tournament, Jake progresses and defeats Whitaker in the semifinals, leaving him and Cole for the final match.

-After Nance fails by just four seconds to successfully complete the obstacle course, Cole informs Nance that he will be kicked out from the Academy.
+After Nance fails by just four seconds to successfully complete the obstacle course, Cole informs Nance that he will be kicked out from the academy.
 Nance attempts suicide, prompting Huard to tackle Cole in anger.
-Expecting to be kicked out as well, Huard begins to pack up and leave, until Cole approaches him and informs him that he has requested more time from the disciplinary board; delaying the hearing until after the final Brigades match.
+Expecting to be kicked out as well, Huard begins to pack up and leave, until Cole approaches him and informs him that his discplinary hearing will take place after the final Brigades match.
 After some encouragement from the recovering Nance, Huard steps into the ring to fight Cole, lasting a full three rounds.
 Although Cole wins by decision, Huard's boxing ability earns him the respect of the entire Academy, as well as his father, who has come to see the fight.

 At his hearing, the disciplinary board decides to retain Huard, based on Cole's recommendation.
 The Class of 2008 celebrates the end of their Plebe year, while Huard and Ali finally express their mutual attraction openly.
 Huard approaches newly-commissioned Second Lieutenant Cole to ask who would have won if the fight had continued, to which Cole challenges Huard to join the Marines to find out.